Evolving test instances of the Hamiltonian completion problem: Evolving instances

 \subsection{Evolved instances}

 After running the evolutionary algorithm 15 times and saving 300 of the best individuals each time, we can analyze the resulting graphs.
 First, it was much easier to maximize the fitness function than it was to minimize it.
-When maximizing, we reached fitness values of up to 166 seconds, which means that Concorde solved HCP 166 seconds faster than MSLS did on the same graph.
-When minimizing however, we only reached values of around -4 seconds, where Concorde solved HCP 4 seconds slower than MSLS.
-Note that the runtime of Concorde was mostly stable, ranging from around 0.5 to a few seconds to solve each graph.
-MSLS on the other hand had a very wide range of runtimes, ranging from around 0.5 to 170 seconds.
-This could be explained by the fact that Concorde is a state-of-the-art solver, which is still being used in research to this day despite having been around for over twenty years.
-Therefore a more consistent and smaller range of runtimes is expected.
-This also means that the large difference in runtime is mostly attributed to MSLS having trouble solving some of these graphs.
+When maximizing, we reached fitness values of up to 166 seconds, which means that \textit{Concorde} solved HCP 166 seconds faster than \textit{MSLS} did on the same graph.
+When minimizing however, we only reached values of around -4 seconds, where \textit{Concorde} solved HCP 4 seconds slower than \textit{MSLS}.
+Note that the runtime of \textit{Concorde} was mostly stable, ranging from around 0.5 to a few seconds to solve each graph. \textit{MSLS} on the other hand had a very wide range of runtimes, ranging from around 0.5 to 170 seconds.
+This means that the large difference in runtime is mostly attributed to \textit{MSLS} having trouble solving some of these graphs.
+This is discussed further in Section \ref{sec:correlationInstance}.

 Second, we were able to evolve graphs with a much bigger difference in runtime than standard graph generators.
-We used the six graph generators used in \textcite{jooken2019multistart} to generate 182 graphs with 50 nodes each and calculated the difference in runtime of both algorithms.
+We used the six graph generators used in \cite{jooken2019multistart} to generate 182 graphs with 50 nodes each and calculated the difference in runtime of both algorithms.
 These were Erdős-Rényi graphs, circle graphs, grid graphs, preferential attachment graphs, a structured tree graph and a star graph, ranging from 10 to 1220 edges.
-Some of these graphs were generated using the library of the Stanford Network Analysis Platform \cite{snap}.
+Some of these graphs were generated using the library of the Stanford Network Analysis Platform \citep{snap}.
 This resulted in a range of [-0.97,~ 2.08] seconds, which shows that our evolutionary algorithm is able to generate graphs with much larger differences in runtime, as we found a range of [-3.83, 165.55] seconds in the evolved instances.
 A histogram of the differences in runtime of the evolved instances is shown in Figure \ref{fig:histogram}.